-A ‘generous’ Prasad Lad has written to Chief Minister Prithviraj Chavan, asking for a rehabilitation scheme for one lakh illegal residents of 8,500 transit homes; move expected to benefit the Congress-NCP combine in assembly elections
+Prasad Lad has written to CM Prithviraj Chavan, asking for a rehabilitation scheme for 1 lakh illegal residents of 8,500 transit homes; move may benefit Congress-NCP combine in assembly polls

 “If a poor man’s transit home has been bought by another poor man, then I don’t think it’s illegal,” this is what the chairman of MHADA’s Mumbai Repair and Reconstruction Board, Prasad Lad, told mid-day on Wednesday.